 Fresh herbs are the perfect addition to every meal.

-Combining fresh and dried herbs in our meals adds not only flavour but also increases the meal nutritional value of the meal.
+Combining fresh and dried herbs in our meals adds flavour and increases the meal’s nutritional value.

-Eating herbs as part of your meal is an easy way to enjoy the herbs’ medicinal benefits—for example, their antimicrobial and antioxidants properties.
+Eating herbs as part of your meal is an easy way to enjoy the herbs’ medicinal benefits—for example, their antimicrobial and antioxidant properties.

 Growing fresh herbs

-This is a great way to grow plants that are just for their beauty.
-Even that they add beautiful colours and invites nature into your kitchen, they also help you cook more healthy.
+- Herbs add beautiful colours and invite nature into your kitchen; they also help you cook more healthily.

-Growing fresh herbs in your kitchen are one of the ways to boost your meals and your health!
+- Growing fresh herbs in your kitchen and using them is one of the ways to boost the flavours of your meals and support your health!

-It is also a great way to experiment with flavours and create amazing easy recipes.
+- Adding herbs to your food is an excellent way to experiment with flavours and create amazing easy recipes.

 Growing Herbs Guide: